vchrombie/chaoss-microtasks-19/README.md

 Apart from these, I have contributed to some other CHAOSS projects, you can view them here, [othercontributions.md](othercontributions.md).

+If you have any questions regarding the micro-tasks, you can report them to me here.
+[Help](https://github.com/vchrombie/chaoss-microtasks/issues/1)

 ----

 ## To do these analysis locally, follow these instructions: